AmazingAmpharos/OoT-Randomizer/README.md

   * Appears in a frame in the main randomizer window.
 * Copy settings string button
 * Cosmetic versioning added to rom.
 Some cosmetics are only applied if they are safe to do so.
+* Added ability to set the output file name and added file creation logs
 * Major refactor of code